usamaamir92/mountain-data-warehouse/README.md

 #### User Feedback
 - **Snackbar Notifications (MUI version of Toast)** are used to display success and error messages to users, ensuring clear feedback for actions with API interactions.

+### Testing

+#### Backend Tests

+The backend is unit tested using **xUnit** and EF's **in-memory database** for mocking dependencies.
+The current tests focus on basic functionality such as:

+- **Product Service**: Ensures the ability to create, update, and fetch products.
+- **Order Service**: Verifies order creation and handling.

+The tests focus on isolated business logic in the service layer without needing to interact with the full database or external dependencies.
+The **in-memory database** is used for simulating database interactions, allowing the tests to run quickly and independently.

+While these unit tests cover the primary use cases, they are limited in scope.
+There is room to expand the tests to cover additional edge cases, such as:

+- Handling invalid data.
+- Simulating failures (e.g., database errors, network issues).
+- Validating input more rigorously.
+- Asserting for different exception types.

+With more time, additional tests could be added to increase the coverage and enable more robust testing.

+#### Frontend Tests

+In the interest of time and being able to be tested in real-time, **frontend testing** was not implemented.
+However, it is recognised as an important part of ensuring the stability of the user interface and application behavior.

+Some potential frontend tests include:

+- **Unit tests for components**: To verify individual component logic and rendering.
+- **Integration tests**: To ensure that components relate to each other correctly.
+- **End-to-end tests**: To simulate the user flow and validate the overall functionality of the app.

+## License
+This project is licensed under the MIT License (LICENSE).